 At the moment I typed this reply, both Diamond Dragons I & II were available in digital and print formats.
 DD1 is ~147,000 words and 60+ color illustrations.
 DD2 is ~123,000 words and 100 illustrations.
 The solstices are the keys to my work: summer = digital releases; winter = prints.
 The solstices also factor into the storytelling of the “Diamond Dragons” hexalogy.

-Finally, although I've not officially published any books prior to DD, I have written and publicly launched two of my own live "light saber" productions under the title "Balance of Power" (EP I & II).
-Episode III was written (and partially recorded/mastered) but never released in a public environment as a performance.
+Finally, although I've not officially published any books prior to the DD series, I've written and publicly launched two of my own live "light saber" fight productions under the title "Balance of Power" (EP I & II).
+Episode III was written (and partially recorded/mastered), and some test scenes were even filmed(!), but the project was never released in any public environment as a full performance.
+There was even a BOP IV, but only as a rough treatment/outline.

 I absolutely love nearly every aspect of the processes; I write, edit, illustrate, format, and even design the covers, videos, website, etc. If pressed to decide which was a rougher job, I’d wager that DD2 was more difficult than the first one in many ways.
 Most of the reasons for this revolve around the fact that “Diamond Dragons” began as a SCREENPLAY, not a book.
 I developed that initial screenplay over 2018-2019, and even brought aboard a composer to help craft original music (which I love), several V.O. artists to help lend “voices” to many of the primary characters (available to sample via my YouTube channel).
 While crafting the screenplay, I also hired several concept artists to draw a few images/illustrations--including the demesnes of both the Heroes & Villains.
 More to the point though, DD2 contains two simultaneous sieges/battles, both of which occur at entirely different locations.
 I knew that these multi-threaded events were going to be difficult to weave together efficiently, and so, that particular section of book two was probably the most difficult to scribe thus far.